What Is A Lethal Dose Of Ketamine?

 Ketamine is a short-acting anesthetic.
 It is sometimes used recreationally for its hallucinogenic effects.
 When used recreationally, it is most commonly snorted or injected.

 Fatal ketamine overdose is uncommon, but it can occur.
+The lethal dose of ketamine is estimated to be about 4.2 grams, or 4,200 milligrams for a 154-pound human.
 Taking excessive doses of ketamine, or mixing it with other drugs, can have toxic effects, including fatal respiratory depression.

 Learn more about the lethal doses of commonly abused drugs.